Hayouung/scuffed-uno-8/README.md

 This is a fork to support 8 players because sometimes more than 4 players want to play and I feel bad leaving them out :(

-Code that has been added to support 8 players is way too scuffed so don't want to make pull request.
+Code that has been added to support 8 players is way too scuffed so don't want to make pull request...

 # 🃏 [Scuffed Uno](https://scuffeduno.online) 🃏